confodere/confodere/README.md

 You can click the Preview link to take a look at your changes.
 --->

-# This used to be Lindsay's username, but no longer!
+# This used to be Lindsay's username, no longer!

 ## You might be looking for [github.com/tuppercreed](https://github.com/tuppercreed/) instead.